alicebarbe/HackCambridge2021/mindSpore/README.md

  python evalCIFAR_10.py --device_target=CPU  --checkpoint_path=[CHECKPOINT_PATH]
  ```

- ## Accuracy
+ ## Accuracy 24/01/2021 morning

- During the hackathon we have trained the model up to 2 epoch prior submission, the accuracy of this model reached ~50%.
+ During the hackathon we have trained the model up to 2 epoch without starting from a checkpoint and the accuracy was ~ 50%
- Ideally one would train the model for much longer The model has only been through 3% of the training required.

  ============= Accuracy:{'Accuracy': 0.4940905448717949} ==============

+For the result at submission tim 5pm please look at the resultfolder.

  ![Accuracy](https://github.com/alicebarbe/HackCambridge2021/blob/cifar-10/mindSpore/img/accuracy.png)